persteenolsen/django-starter-two/README.md

 ## Demo / Admin

-The Administration Backend at the Demo is using a MySQL but can also work with a SQLite DB for developement locally
+The Administration Backend can use MySQL for Dev + Prod but can also work with a SQLite DB for developement locally ( Dev )

 ## How it Works